 - 1. Describe the three categories of dental fractures. - 2.
-Recognize the usual symptoms of crown-originating fractures. - 3.
-Recognize the role of radiography in diagnosis of crown-originating fractures. - 4.
-Describe the clinical tests used for identifying teeth with crown-originating fractures. - 5.
+Explain the usual symptoms of crown-originating fractures. - 3.
+Discuss the role of radiography in diagnosis of crown-originating fractures. - 4.
+Describe the clinical tests used for identifying teeth with crownoriginating fractures. - 5.
 Describe treatment options for crown-originating fractures. - 6.
-Develop a prognosis for a crown-originating fracture.
+Discuss the prognosis for a crown-originating fractures.